NtajiBenbor/HomeTown-Tribute-Site/README.md

-# Scrimba - Results summary HomeTown Tribute Page solution
+# HomeTown Tribute Page solution

 This is a solution to the Scrimba assesment.